Hyperbolic polyhedral surfaces with regular faces: Cubic graphs embedded in the double torus

-where we have used the facts that \eqref{disjoint} and $ \sharp W=\sharp (TW)$ by the injectivity of $T.$ In addition, by the tessellation properties (i) and (ii) in the introduction, there is at least one vertex which is not on the boundary of $\sigma,$ as in the proof of Proposition~\ref{prop:facedegree}.
+by \EqRef{disjoint} and by $ \# W=\# (TW)$ that follows from the injectivity of $T.$ In addition, by the tessellation properties \EqRef{i} and \EqRef{ii} in the introduction, there is at least one vertex which is not on the boundary of $\sigma,$ as in the proof of Proposition~\ref{prop:facedegree}.
 This yields that